 Recently Adopted Accounting Pronouncement: In June, 2017 the Governmental Accounting Standards Board released GASB 87 regarding changes in the way leases are accounted for.
 GASB 87 superceded GASB 13 and GASB 62 and more accurately portrays lease obligations by recognizing lease assets and lease liabilities on the statement of net position and disclosing key information about leasing arrangements.
-The District analyzed the possible impact of GASB 87 noting that there were no leases which significantly qualified under this new pronouncement.
+GASB 91 was released in May, 2019 and requires the capitalization of certain conduit debt obligations.
+The District analyzed the possible impact of GASB 87 and 91 finding that they did not affect the District's financial reporting.